njwest/vue-pizza/README.md

 # :pizza: Vue Pizza

+## Fork Notes

+This is a fork by Nick West of David Graham's vue-pizza Vue PWA starter app, with pug templates translated into regular ol' HTML tags.

 > A tasty Vue.js starter project.
 Clone, remove `vue-pizza` everywhere, and add your own features.
 Also, read through the wiki.

 ## Demo